-Alan Cohen is JASA’s Co-Chief Program Officer, and he oversees all care and behavior services.
+Alan Cohen is JASA’s Chief Program Officer of Congregate, Care, and Behavioral Services.
 Alan worked for more than 20 years in corporate social responsibility and international and domestic Jewish communal service.
 Alan holds a Bachelor of Arts Degree from Brandeis University and both a Master of Public Policy Degree and Master of Public Administration Degree from Columbia University.

 Donna Dougherty is a 30-year veteran of JASA, currently serving as the Senior Director of Legal Services for Elder Justice.
 In her role, she oversees a 20 person legal team and provides direct legal services to older adults in the areas of evictions and foreclosures, financial exploitation and fraud, public benefits, healthcare, and elder abuse.
 Donna holds a Bachelor of Arts Degree from SUNY Oneonta and a Juris Doctor Degree from SUNY Albany.

-Denise Robin Freeman, Director of Human Resources, has more than 20 years of experience leading clients by transforming human resources from operational to being strategic and developing HR strategies to ensure that organizations are properly staffed to meet current and future objectives.
+Denise Robin Freeman, Executive Director, Human Resources and Diversity, has more than 20 years of experience leading clients by transforming human resources from operational to being strategic and developing HR strategies to ensure that organizations are properly staffed to meet current and future objectives.
 She holds a Masters in Human Resource Management with a certificate in Organizational Development.
 She has worked in legal professional services for law firms such as Davis Polk & Wardwell and Weil, Gotshal & Manges LLP and was most recently consulted with the Wright Group as Director of Talent Management before joining JASA.

 Lana Goykhberg is the Executive Director of Home Care at JASA.
 She is responsible for the administrative operations of JASA’s Home Care agency, overseeing a staff of more than 900 who serve over 1,000 frail, seniors each year.
 Previously, Lana was the Associate Executive Director of City Funded Programs for Sunnyside Community Services/Home Care Division.
 She is a graduate of Molloy College with a Bachelor of Science in Nursing.
 Lana holds a Master of Science in Healthcare Administration from Central Michigan University/Brooklyn Campus.